Effective equidistribution of horospherical flows in infinite volume rank one homogeneous spaces: Introduction

 Sullivan's logarithm law for geodesics when $\Gamma$ is geometrically finite with $\delta_\Gamma>(n-1)/2$ was shown in \cite{KelmerOh,StratmannVelani} (and is a strengthening of Sullivan's logarithm law for non-compact lattices (\cite[\S 9]{sullivan 2})), and implies that for almost all $x \in G/\Gamma$,

 where $k$ is the maximal cusp rank.
-Recall that in our case, all cusps have maximal rank, i.e. $k=n-1$.
 In \cite{KelmerOh}, Kelmer and Oh showed a strengthening of the above, considering excursion to individual cusps and obtaining a limit for the shrinking target problem of the geodesic flow.
 Note also that the result stated in \cite{KelmerOh} is for $x\in\opt1(G/\Gamma$), but since the distance function there is assumed to be $K$-invariant, where $\H^n=K\backslash G$, and the set $\mathcal{C}_0$ is $K$-invariant as well (see \S\ref{section: thick thin decomposition}), we can deduce the form above.

 It follows from \eqref{eq:logarithm law} that the limit on the left hand side of \eqref{eq:diphantine} is zero for almost every point $x\in G/\Gamma$ (with respect to the invariant volume measure) in this case.
 Moreover, for any $\eps$, the Hausdorff dimension of the set of directions in $\opt1(\H^n/\Gamma)$ around a fixed point in $\H^n/\Gamma$ that do not satisfy \eqref{eq:diphantine} is computed in \cite[Theorem 1]{MelianPestana}.
 For geometrically finite $\Gamma$, the Hausdorff dimension of the set of directions around a fixed point that do not satisfy \eqref{eq:diphantine} can be found in \cite{HillVelani,StratmannVelani}.